Baluarte de Santiago: Joyas del Pescador

-The jewels were suspected to have archaeological background, which was further confirmed by specialists from the University of Veracruz and INAH.
-The pieces were then recovered and have become property of INAH.
-The treasure consisted of 42 gold pieces from Mixtec origin in their original form, plus another 23 gold pieces melted by the jeweler, consisting of a total of 65 pieces, which together weigh more than 7 kg.
+The jewels were suspected to have an archaeological background, which was further confirmed by specialists from the University of Veracruz and INAH.
+The pieces were then recovered and have become the property of INAH.
+The treasure consisted of 42 gold pieces of Mixtec origin in their original form, plus another 23 gold pieces melted by the jeweler, consisting of a total of 65 pieces, which together weigh more than 7 kg.

-The Joyas del Pescador are exhibited in the Museo Baluarte de Santiago since 1991, which have remained until this day as a permanent exhibition.
+The Joyas del Pescador has been exhibited in the Museo Baluarte de Santiago since 1991, and has remained this day as a permanent exhibition.